tamisalvador/Home-Credit-Default-Risk/README.md

 # Home Credit Default Risk - Project Overview

 This project was completed as part of a group assignment, where each team member developed and evaluated their own machine learning model.
 I contributed to the project individually by performing exploratory data analysis (EDA), preparing the data, and developing a decision tree model.
-As a group, we compared all of our models and ultimately selected the one with the best performance — a black-box model (XGBoost) — to serve as our final solution.
+As a group, we compared all of our models and ultimately selected the one with the best performance, a black-box model (XGBoost), to serve as our final solution.

 This repository showcases my individual contribution to the project.